Gareth Powell: Later work

 During the 1990s and 2000s, Powell wrote a number of Australian travel, motoring and technology books including Independent Traveller's Australia guides for Thomas Cook, multiple editions of Australian Motoring Guide, and My Friend Arnold's Guide to Personal Computers.

 From late 1996 until November 2004, Powell published and edited the magazine Australia's Internet Directory.
 From 2004, he launched a number of blogs on which he wrote on subjects including computing and the Internet, travel, photography, and classic bikes.

 He also wrote for a variety of Australian and international periodicals including the Hong Kong Standard and the China Economic Review (for which he was also associate publisher), writing thousands of "Industry Updates" for the latter.
 In 2009 he joined Blorge, then a technology blog network, as an editor and author.

 Personal life

 Gareth Powell was married to his wife, Jenny, for 30 years.
-He was formerly married twice - to Brenda and to Josephine.
-He had five children - journalist Sian Powell, David Powell, Tom Powell, Ben Powell, and Roo Powell.
+He was formerly married twice – to Brenda and to Josephine.
+He had five children – journalist Sian Powell, David Powell, Tom Powell, Ben Powell, and Roo Powell.

 Death and legacy

 Powell died on 16 September 2016 in Darlinghurst, New South Wales after unsuccessful treatment for spinal cancer.

 Phil Sim of Media News acknowledged Powell's "pioneering roles in Australian magazine publishing and technology media".
 Computer Daily News editor David Frith has described Powell as "the best, wittiest and most perceptive commentator on the local IT scene from the mid 1960s".

-In their book Australian Censorship: The XYZ of Love, James and Sandra Hall hailed Powell as an "anti-censorship pioneer".
+In their book Australian Censorship: The XYZ of Love, James Hall and Sandra Hall hailed Powell as an "anti-censorship pioneer".